-If this were a corporate resume, you would tailor it to fit the qualifications cited in the job posting.
+If this were a corporate position, you would tailor your resume to fit the qualifications cited in the job posting.
 The good news is that you can do much the same thing with your federal resume.
 You should rely on that vacancy announcement to provide guidelines for customizing your resume.
 Pay attention to the language used to describe the needed qualifications and try to use those terms in the appropriate sections of your federal resume.

 Federal Resume Example:

 Federal resumes have some very specific requirements you must address in each job application you submit.
 The fact is that it can be difficult to get a handle on the difference between federal and corporate resumes.
 For most job seekers, those differences can be frustrating and confusing.